viananth/azure-powershell/src/StackAdmin/Azs.Storage.Admin/Help/Azs.Storage.Admin.md

 Returns a list of metric definitions for table service.

 ### [New-AzsStorageQuota](New-AzsStorageQuota.md)
-Create or update an existing storage quota.
+Create a new storage quota.

 ### [Remove-AzsStorageQuota](Remove-AzsStorageQuota.md)
 Delete an existing quota